mikeharder/http-get-perf/README.md

 `bombardier` is an alternative benchmarking tool written in Go.

-`net-sockets`, `js-sockets`, and `python-sockets` use raw sockets to send an HTTP GET message and read the response bytes.
+`net-sockets`, `js-sockets`, and `python-raw-sockets` use raw sockets to send an HTTP GET message and read the response bytes.
 The request message bytes are pre-computed and reused for every request, and the response bytes are read but not parsed.
-This represents the theoretical maximum performance of a given language's HTTP client implementation.
+This represents the theoretical maximum performance of a given language's HTTP client implementation.  (`python-sockets` uses Python's async socket interface from the stdlib's `asyncio` library.)

 `net-http-client` uses the `System.Net.HttpClient` client.